Richard-J-Oconnor/Active-Directory-Deployment/README.md

 Right-click on the user.
 Select "properties", followed by "Member Of", and click "Add".
 Then enter Domain admins (click check names to make sure the built-in group is selected).
 Then apply the settings.
 <img width="866" height="598" alt="image" src="https://github.com/user-attachments/assets/30c490a0-6889-46a0-bebe-d261bc176c9a" /> <br/>

 Now log in to the client VM using the local admin.
 Navigate to Windows settings.
 Go to the about page and click on "Rename this PC (advanced)".
 Under the "Computer Name" tab, click "Change".
-Under "Member of", select "Domain" then enter the domain name.
+Under "Member of", select "Domain", then enter the domain name.
 Then, enter the admin user credentials. <br/>
 <img width="1237" height="1006" alt="image" src="https://github.com/user-attachments/assets/34f50b48-5fa9-452a-81ab-817ae1410b9d" /> <br/>

 This pop-up should appear if successful.
 Then restart the machine.<br/>